 Submission Details and Deadline

-Submissions must be no less than 2,500 words and no more than 4,000, double-spaced, in 12-point Arial or Times New Roman font, with standard one-inch margins.
+Submissions must be no less than 2,500 words and no more than 4,000, double-spaced, in 12-point Arial or Times New Roman font, with standard 1-inch margins.

 Submissions must be received no later than June 30, 2019.